Nomadia-TSM/TourSolver-Mobile/AppLaunch/Login/AppLaunch-Login.md

 ### Productivity Tips

-*   💡 **Password Management**: Always remember that your **Tool Solver back office administrator** is the primary contact for any password changes or issues.
+*   💡 **Password Management**: Always remember that your **TourSolver back office administrator** is the primary contact for any password changes or issues.
 Don't hesitate to reach out to them if you're having persistent login problems.
 *   💡 **Quick Check**: Use the **eye icon** next to the password field to quickly verify your password entry before tapping **Login**.
 This can save you time if you tend to make typos.